Online Colleges in Arkansas

 The University of Phoenix is another large, national institution offering both online and campus-based degrees.
 In fact, according to the National Center for Education Statistics, the university is by far the largest college (by enrollment) in the United States.
 As of 2014, University of Phoenix offers three Arkansas locations, all of which are in Little Rock.
 Those who live elsewhere, take heart: The vast bulk of University of Phoenix students are able to complete their degrees online, without ever having to step foot in the classroom.
 This set-up is especially convenient for students who work on top of attending school, which explains why, according to its official website, nearly a half-million working professionals enroll in University of Phoenix courses each year.

-#9 - Ashford University
+#9 - Ashford University (Visit School Site)

 - Tuition: $10,312 (2013-2014)